The excerpts below are from STRANGE AND STRANGER – THE WORLD OF STEVE DITKO – written by Blake Bell and published by Fantagraphics Books, 2008.

 “FEVER” #1-3 (2010):

 Simply put, Spidey and Strange’s most bizarre story ever published in the 21st century.
-It’s no wonder that when this 3-part story was released as a TPB, it also featured a reprint of ASM Annual#2, in order to state Brendan McCarthy‘s main source of inspiration for the story: “The Wondrous World of Doctor Strange!”, and Spider-Man’s connection to the supernatural.
+It’s no wonder that when this 3-part story was released as a TPB, it also featured a reprint of ASM Annual#2, to state Brendan McCarthy‘s main source of inspiration for the story: “The Wondrous World of Doctor Strange!”, and Spider-Man’s connection to the supernatural.
 It was not printed as an OGN but it should have been one, even if draws inspiration from Ditko’s story.

 Nevertheless, Fever has no shame in being one of the greatest homages to the man’s work.
 A psychedelic visual trip, and the very first one that evokes a bizarre connection to Spidey’s mystical source of power in another dimension.

 It all starts when Dr. Strange receives his long-awaited package from ‘Atlantis Books’: Liber Infinitas – The Book of Eight; a.k.a.
 The Lost Journal of Albion Crawley – McCarthy’s (and Marvel’s) version of Aleister Crowley, a famous English writer, and occultist from the 19th century.
 He wonders if the book has been written by a spider, due to its symbols and weird language.
-Unbeknownst to Strange, the book is booby-trapped and unleashes a dark magic wave stream in NY – a Webwaze, with its source located at another dimension.
+Unbeknownst to Strange, the book is booby-trapped and unleashes a dark magic wave stream in NY – a Webwaze, with its source located in another dimension.

 Meanwhile, Spidey just finishes a short battle against the Vulture, who ends up webbed against a kitchen sink inside an apartment.
-The Webwaze comes out of the sinkhole, assuming the form of a small spider-demon with a funny hat that latches behind Vulture’s head; it takes control over him and sprays our hero with an ordinary insect pesticide.
-Spidey is rendered into a toxic shock and falls from the window and lands on the roof of Strange’s Sanctum Sanctorum.
+The Webwaze comes out of the sinkhole, assuming the form of a small spider demon with a funny hat that latches behind Vulture’s head; it takes control over him and sprays our hero with an ordinary insect pesticide.
+Spidey is rendered into a toxic shock, falls from the window and lands on the roof of Strange’s Sanctum Sanctorum.
 Dizzy and barely moving, he crawls inside the bathroom where moments later, Strange senses a dark presence at home, and finds Spider-Man unconscious in the bathtub, being held victim of a bigger (Arachnix) spider-demon that is abducting his soul.

 The Arachnix flees with Spidey’s soul down the drain to another dimension – the realm of King Korozon, the Dark Lord of Spiders -, leaving his body in a state of ‘Sorcerer’s Fever’.
 Doctor Strange follows the Webwaze track in his astral form to rescue his friend – before he gets eaten.